dsoton/beautiful-jekyll/_posts/2018-06-24-bioinformatics_toolbox.md

 What version control systems are available?
 Most popular ones are [git](http://git-scm.com/) and [svn](http://subversion.apache.org/), although lately git is taking over the market.

-Most populat web-based hosting services for version control based on git are GitHub (recently acquired by Microssoft), GitLab (the only open source), and bitbucket (mostly directed to companies).
+Most populat web-based hosting services for version control based on git are [GitHub](https://github.com/) (recently acquired by Microssoft), [GitLab](https://about.gitlab.com/) (the only open source), and [Bitbucket](https://bitbucket.org/) (mostly directed to companies).

-- **Personal favorite:** I use git and github.
-Actually our lab obtained an educational account for free that works perfectly.
-We created a project for every folder and created Mardown files to write down all our pipelines (yes, GitHub renders Markdown!).
+- **Personal favorite:** I use Git and GitHub.
+Actually our lab obtained an [educational account](https://education.github.com/) for free that works perfectly.
+We created a private repository for every project and created Markdown files to write down all our pipelines (GitHub renders Markdown).
 Lately, I have been using mostly the GitHub account as a lab notebook (because that way my PI can see that I'm working, lol).
 Great option for every lab that does any kind of computational analysis.

 ### The infalible weapon for debugging